bitnose/learning-blog/content/posts/homework-3.md

     $ gpg --import certkey.asc

+**Verify** the sender's identity using a fingerprint of a public key.

+    $ gpg --fingerprint person@email.com

 **Encrypt a message** by using the receiver's (-r) public key and sign it with your own  private key.
 In this case, the receiver is same.

     $ gpg --encrypt --sign --armor -r person@email.com file_name